Altcoinman/explorewanchain/get_started/supported-chains.md

 # Supported Tokens

+Following are the projects with support for cross-chain transactions on Wanchain.
+New Projects will be added* in the future.
-Below are the tokens for which cross chain transactions are currently supported on Wanchain.
-New tokens are continually added - follow our [Twitter](https://twitter.com/wanchain_org) to get the latest updates.
+Please follow our [Twitter](https://twitter.com/wanchain_org) to get the latest updates on Wanchain.

 - [Bitcoin (BTC)](https://bitcoin.org/en/)